The Fort Bragg Fires, Part I: The Money Trail

 And the competition did increase, thanks to banker Dunham.

 In 1982, through the Mendocino Savings Bank, Dunham had also gone into business with long-time Mendocino County restaurateur, Vince Sisco.
 He lent Sisco $140,000 via a 90-day promissory note payable on demand for Sisco to buy the defunct Sollini restaurant located on the north side of the harbor, directly opposite West's struggling Cliff House restaurant.
-On whichever side of the Noyo he happened to be standing, Dunham could see a restaurant he and the Savings Bank was funding.
+On whichever side of the Noyo he happened to be standing, Dunham could see a restaurant he and the Savings Bank were funding.

 Finnegan sold Sisco's interest in their business at the Wharf to Tom Wisdom, who jealously guarded the Wharf's popularity by requiring a "covenant" from Sisco to not steal his customers by owning or operating another restaurant within ten miles of the Wharf.

 Sandra Tonstad, Sisco's daughter, provided cover for her slippery father.
 Since dear old dad had agreed not to operate another restaurant within ten miles of the Wharf, loyal daughter Tonstad would front for dear old dad.
-She soon negotiated the purchase of the Sollini Restaurant and Bar just a short walk up the hill from the Wharf.
-She negotiated directly with Sollini, but her dad, Vince Sisco, was the real owner in violation of the deal he'd signed with Wisdom promising Wisdom he wouldn't run another restaurant in the area.
+She soon negotiated the purchase of the Sollini Restaurant and Bar just a short five minute walk up the hill from the Wharf.
+She negotiated directly with Sollini, but her dad, Vince Sisco, was the real owner – in violation of the deal he'd signed with Wisdom promising he wouldn't run another restaurant in the area.

 The grossly inflated purchase price for the crumbling, ramshackle Sollini property was $460,000 at 13% interest.
 But Sisco, who knew first hand about the success of the Wharf, nonetheless found the usurious deal attractive.
 According to a Mechanic's Lien filed on the Sollini enterprise, Sollini had halfheartedly tried to renovate the place after a fire damaged the building in 1981, but couldn't come up with the $20,000 to complete the job.
 Sisco lent his daughter Tonstad the $75,000 down payment to buy Sollini's.
 Sisco, always strapped for cash, especially large amounts of cash, got the money from the promissory note fronted by banker Dunham.
 Sisco and Tonstad finished renovating the restaurant, bar and dance floor and renamed the place Agustino's and, of course, were in instant competition with both the lucrative Wharf and Mr. West's clueless Cliff House.